Sam Curran: 2022 T20 World Cup

 In England's opening match against Afghanistan, Curran took a five-wicket haul (the first by an England player in T20Is), helping England win the match and earning him the Man of the Match award.
 In the Final against Pakistan he took 3/12 wickets in 4 overs and was again named Man of the Match.
 He was the second-highest wicket-taker in the tournament, taking 13 wickets with a bowling average of 11.38, and was named Player of the Tournament for his efforts.

+Curran was appointed Member of the Order of the British Empire (MBE) in the 2023 Birthday Honours for services to cricket.